The ABC’s of Bipolar Disorder

 Seeing moods specific doctors such as psychiatrists who can prescribe medication and psychologists, therapists, or social workers who specialize in psychotherapy are advised for anyone who has signs and symptoms of bipolar disorder.

-Bipolar disorder ruins many lives, but with proper management, and knowing the ABCs of bipolar disorder, and taking action to carefully treat bipolar, one can live a relatively normal life.
+Bipolar disorder ruins many lives, but with proper management, knowing the ABCs of bipolar disorder, and taking action to carefully treat bipolar, one can live a relatively normal life.